RasoolF/calculator/README.md

 #

-This project is a challenges of frontendmentor.io site I implemented it by ReactJS
+This project is a challenge of frontendmentor.io site I implemented it by ReactJS

 to implement the code , i searched in internet and used  of solved codes, also i edited some code to improve it.